realkemon/home/pages/etl_ice.md

 ### version 4 (pending)

-* Increase max player count from 16 vs 16 to 20 vs 20 to be in line with 'Frostbite, by Moonkey'.
+* Increase max player count from 16vs16 to 20vs20 to be in line with 'Frostbite, by Moonkey'.

 ### version 3